Optimizing Molecules using Efficient Queries from Property Evaluations: Results

 \section{Results}

-\paragraph{Representation of Molecules} In our QMO framework, we model a molecule as a discrete string of chemical characters (i.e. a sequence).
-Depending on the downstream MO tasks, the sequence representation can either be a string of natural amino acids \cite{qin2020artificial, das2020accelerating}, or a string designed for encoding chemicals.
-In particular, the simplified molecular input line entry specification (SMILES) representation \cite{weininger1988smiles} describes the structure of chemical species using short ASCII strings.
+\paragraph{Representations of Molecules} In our QMO framework, we model a molecule as a discrete string of chemical or amino acid characters (i.e. a sequence).
+Depending on the downstream MO tasks, the sequence representation can either be a string of natural amino acids \cite{qin2020artificial, das2020accelerating}, or a string designed for encoding small organic chemicals.
+In particular, the simplified molecular input line entry specification (SMILES) representation \cite{weininger1988smiles} describes the structure of small organic molecules using short ASCII strings.
 Without loss of generality, we define $\cX^m:=\cX \times \cX \cdots \times \cX$ as the product space containing every possible molecule sequence of length $m$, where $\cX$ denotes the set of all chemical characters.
 To elucidate the problem complexity, considering the 20 protein-building amino acids as characters in a peptide sequence, the number of possible candidates in the space of sequences with length $m=60$ is already reaching the number of atoms in the known universe ($\sim$ $10^{80}$).
 Similarly, the space of small molecules with therapeutic potential is estimated to be on the order of $10^{60}$ \cite{bohacek1996art,reymond2012enumeration}.
 Therefore, the problem of MO in the ambient space $\cX^m$ can be computationally inefficient as the search space grows combinatorially with the sequence length $m$.

 \paragraph{Encoder-Decoder for Learning Latent Molecule Representations}

 To address the issue of large search space for molecule sequences, QMO adopts an encoder-decoder framework.
 The encoder $\enc: \cX^m \mapsto \bbR^d$ encodes a sequence $x \in \cX^m$ to a low-dimensional continuous real-valued representation of dimension $d$, denoted by an embedding vector $z=\enc(x)$.
 The decoder $\dec: \bbR^d \mapsto \cX^{m^\prime}$ decodes the latent representation $z$ of $x$ back to the sequence representation, denoted by $\xhat=\dec(z)$.
 We note that depending on the encoder-decoder implementation, the input sequence $x$ and the decoded sequence $\xhat$ may be of different length.
 On the other hand, the latent dimension $d$ is universal (fixed) to all sequences.
 In particular, Winter et al. \cite{winter2019learning} proposed a novel molecular descriptor and used it for an autoencoder to learn latent representations featuring high similarity between the original and the reconstructed sequences.
 QMO applies to any \textit{plug-in} (pre-trained) encoder-decoder with continuous latent representations and thus decouples representation learning and guided search, in order to reduce the problem complexity of MO.